zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_cpc.rst

 - Activate/Start a CPC and update its properties.
 - Gather facts about a CPC, and for DPM operational mode, including its adapters, partitions and storage groups.
 - Update the properties of a CPC.
+- Upgrade the SE firmware of a CPC.

 Requirements